PatrykDluzynski/CSharpProjects/README.md

-# CSharpProjects
+# Projects

-This repository is dedicated to some simple projects I made in C# for practice.
+This repository is dedicated to some simple projects I made for practice and for programming courses.
-Mainly clones of known games, with the aid of Unity game engine.
+Clones of known games with the aid of Unity game engine, web apps and some simple machine learning algorithms.

-It also includes the certificate awarded for the course I took.
+It also includes the certificates awarded for the courses I took.